JimRobs/mokuai/README.md

 # mokuai

-Generates JavaScript modules, elegantly wrapped into an awesome closure, with no sort concern and no verbose require calls, just pure code.
+> Write pure JavaScript modules, without any concern about concatenation order and require calls.

 ## Description